mohitsaxenaknoldus/git-machete/docs/source/cli.rst

+.. highlight:: console

+.. role:: bash(code)

 .. _cli:

 Command Line Interface
 ======================

-.. highlight:: console

-When git-machete is installed it is added to your path, so it can be called from command line: `git-machete some_command some_command_options`. git-machete comes with a wide variety of commands and their options and in this site you can find their documentation.
+When git-machete is installed it is added to your path, so it can be called from command line: :bash:`git-machete <command> <options>`. git-machete comes with a wide variety of commands and their options and in this site you can find their documentation.

 git-machete commands: